Cloudy Vision Can Lead to No Vision

 • Colors appear faded

-The most common cataracts are age-related, according to Dr. Tarbell.
-“By age 80, almost half the population either has a cataract or has had a cataract surgically removed,” Dr. Tarbell said.
+The most common cataracts are age-related, according to Dr. Kaur.
+“By age 80, almost half the population either has a cataract or has had a cataract surgically removed,” Dr. Kaur said.

 Cataract surgery is the most common form of surgery in the United States, with more than 1.5 million procedures every year, but surgery is not the first option for anyone with a cataract.

-Dr. Tarbell is the owner and practitioner of Advanced Eyecare & Vision Gallery located at 305 Omni Drive in Hillsborough, NJ and is a member of Vision Source.
+Dr. Kaur is the owner and practitioner of Advanced Eyecare of Hillsborough located at 305 Omni Drive in Hillsborough, NJ and is a member of Vision Source.